BurntSushi/blog/content/post/ripgrep.md

   color and full Unicode support.
 Unlike GNU grep, `ripgrep` stays fast while supporting Unicode (which is always on).

-In other words, use `ripgrep` if you like speed, fewer bugs and Unicode.
+In other words, use `ripgrep` if you like speed, saner defaults, fewer bugs and Unicode.

 ### Anti-pitch